base/base/docs/specs/experimental/fault-proof/stage-one/fault-dispute-game.md

 can be settled conclusively.
 Dishonest players are disincentivized to participate, via backwards induction, as an invalid claim won't remain uncontested.
 Further incentives can be added to the game by requiring claims to be bonded, while rewarding game winners using the bonds of dishonest claims.

+#### Resolving the L2 Block Number Challenge

+The resolution of an L2 block number challenge occurs in the same manner as subgame resolution, with one caveat;
+the L2 block number challenger, if it exist, must be the winner of a root subgame.
+Thus, no moves against the root, including uncontested ones, can win a root subgame that has an L2 block number challenge.

 ### Finalization